OneRenix/FloodGPT/technical_documentation.md

 ### Key Features

 *   **Natural Language Queries:** Users can ask questions in natural language, and the application will convert them into SQL queries.
-*   **Data Visualization:** The application can generate a variety of charts to visualize the data, including bar charts, pie charts, and line charts.
+*   **Dynamic Data Visualization:** The application generates a variety of charts (bar, pie, line) to visualize data.
+It dynamically handles different data scales using a secondary axis and uses a professional color palette for better readability.
 *   **Data Insights:** The application can generate a human-friendly explanation of the data to help users understand the key insights and patterns.
+*   **Interactive UI:** The UI has been improved by consolidating the SQL query view into the "Tabular Results" tab, accessible via a toggle switch.
+The application also features a custom "rain from cloud" loading spinner.
 *   **Guardrails:** The application implements several guardrails to enhance security and reliability, including honeypot detection, rate limiting, prompt injection prevention, SQL injection prevention, and content classification to ensure appropriate interactions.

 ## 2. Architecture